 - Free Wills Month in March and October when solicitors write simple wills for free if you’re over 55 and in exchange ask you to leave something in your will to charity.

-If you’re a supporter of a charity you may be able to get a simple will written for free through the National Free Wills Network providing the charity is one of the 50 signed up to the network.
-There’s no obligation to leave a gift to the charity in your will, but most people do so.
+If you’re a supporter of a charity you may be able to get a simple will written for free through the National Free Wills Network providing the charity is one of those signed up to the network.
+There’s no obligation to leave a gift to the charity in your will, but most people do.

 Changing your will

-If you want to change your will you can either make a new one (which will revoke any previous will you have made) or alter the existing one by adding codicils.
+If you want to change your will you can either make a new one (which will revoke any previous will you have made) or alter the existing one by adding what’s known as a codicil.
 Any changes must be properly witnessed.

 Storing your will

 It's important to keep your will safe and to tell your executors where it is.
 You can just file it at home but make sure it’s in a secure and fireproof place.
 If a solicitor draws up your will they will usually keep the original and send you a copy.